 Portfolio management course work

-The CFA® designation is critical for just about all buy side investment management roles.
+The CFA® designation is critical for just about all buy-side investment management roles.

 In terms of additional online coursework, it’s important to begin with a strong understanding of accounting fundamentals.
 From there you should have a solid Excel crash course under your belt, which will teach you the basics including shortcuts, formulas, and functions.
 Beyond that, you can progress to more advanced courses, which will teach you sensitivity analysis and industry-specific modeling.
-By taking a few courses you’ll learn about various industries and see different types of model.
+By taking a few courses, you’ll learn about various industries and see different types of models.

 If you want the best value on a wide range of courses, check out CFI’s Full Access Bundle.